railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_outlook.rst

 |   4.
 If you are using MS Outlook 2007 than you are required to install "Microsoft Exchange Server MAPI Client and Collaboration
 |   Data Objects 1.2.1 (CDO 1.21)" from
 |   http://www.microsoft.com/downloads/en/details.aspx?FamilyId=2714320D-C997-4DE1-986F-24F081725D36&displaylang=en.
-|   Double-click Exchange Cdo to install it.
+|   Double-click Exchange CDO to install it.
 |
 |   5.
-If you are using MS Outlook 2003, be sure to install the builtin Cdo component.
+If you are using MS Outlook 2003, be sure to install the built-in CDO component.

-* Step 3: install the OpenERP extension in Outlook.
+* Step 3: Install the OpenERP extension in Outlook.

 	#.
 Double-click the file \``OpenERP-Outlook-addin.exe``\ that you saved on your desktop.
 Confirm the default settings.